Musophobia (How to Overcome Your Fear of Mice and Rats)

 This myth likely began as far back as Pliny the Elder, a famous philosopher who died at Pompeii.
 It was widely believed that mice could crawl into an elephant’s nostrils, and thus elephants were afraid of them.
 Of course, this is utter tosh.

-But one thing that allows this silly belief of elephants fearing mice is based in fact.
-When a mouse scurries by, an elephant will be startled.
 The reason for this isn’t fear, it’s simply the fact that elephants have very poor eyesight, so anything that darts past them quickly can make them jump in surprise.

 How to Stop Being Scared of Mice and Rats